saucelabs/sauce-school/codelabs/Module1_APITesting.md

 When you need to search for a vehicle in Uber, you would usually perform the following actions:

-1. You open the app
+1. You open the app.
-2. Select a destination
+2. Select a destination.
-3. Choose a ride/car type
+3. Choose a ride/car type.
 4. Select 'search for ride'.

 Below is how Uber translates that user input data so that it can add it to an API HTTP call: